TomObungu/mathematics.md/Further Mathematics/Vectors/Dot Product (Scalar Product).md

 \end{align*}
 $$
 ---
-The dot product can be used to find the vector perpendicular to another vector.
+The dot product can be used to find the perpendicular distance from another point.